Skip to main content

 The insurance notification

 Separate from police, you need to notify any relevant insurer as soon as practicable — comprehensive (if you have it), third-party property, and, if anyone was injured, the at-fault driver's CTP (green slip) insurer for the injury claim.
-In NSW the CTP injury claim lives under the Motor Accident Injuries Act 2017 (MAIA 2017) and runs through SIRA.
+In NSW the CTP injury claim lives under the state motor accident injury scheme.

 Step 6 — Call Accident Hub